 Fair skin and a tendency to flush are risk factors.

 It is not infectious.

-Exacerbating factors are alcohol. extremes of temperature, sunlight, spicy food, stress.
+Exacerbating factors include sun exposure, alcohol. extremes of temperature, sunlight, spicy food, stress.

 THE SYMPTOMS INCLUDE:

 Stinging and sensitivity, burning and flushing.

 If EYES become affected, Consult your Dr.

 They may feel gritty and itchy, sore and sensitive to light.